wang-xinyu/tensorrtx/README.md

 Currently, TX1/TX2 and x86 GTX1080 were tested. trt4 api were using, some APIs are deprecated in trt7, but still can compile successfully.

+## How to run

+Each folder has a readme inside, which explains how to run the models inside.

 ## Models

-Following models are implemented, each one also has a readme inside.
+Following models are implemented.

 |Name | Description |
 |-|-|